aniasobo/portfolio/challenges/bookmark-manager.md

 - database: bookmark_manager
 - test database: bookmark_manager_test
 - table: bookmarks (id as primary key, url with max 60 characters)
-- only one route: index
+- only one view: index
-- add bookmark form reloads index with added bookmark (refactor because code not DRY)
+- add bookmark form reloads index with added bookmark
+- add bookmark creates a new instance of the BookmarkManager class; the class method self.all retrieves all from database

 ## Refactoring to dos:

-- DRY out the controller - get '/' route is duplicated
+- [ ] add test coverage?
+- [ ]